-Other factors that may drive up cost include the consultant’s experience and specialty practices.
+Other factors that may drive up cost include the nonprofit consulting firm’s experience and specialty practices.

-To Sum Up: Consulting fees will vary depending on the scope of the project you’d like to pursue.
+To Sum Up: Nonprofit consulting fees will vary depending on the scope of the project you’d like to pursue.
 The best way to anticipate costs is to think realistically about the support you need and to have a conversation with potential consultants.

 How do fundraising consultants charge for services?

-There are three general ways that a project will be billed to your nonprofit.
+There are three general ways that a nonprofit consulting firm will bill your nonprofit for a project.

 Let’s look at each in detail: